 While a person trained in apothecary is one who is an expert in the use of medicine and herbs in healing, my trained massage therapist turned out to know this is the.
-Today Cecila, lead me along the plant and flower lined walls, explaining the importance of the use of plants and herbs in the healing practices of the Mayans.
+Today Cecilia, lead me along the plant and flower lined walls, explaining the importance of the use of plants and herbs in the healing practices of the Mayans.
 Many of the ancient peoples of the Americas placed heavy importance on the use of the natural products of their rainforests in accessing transcendental experiences and transformative healing which has continued today through modern generations of shamans in places like Peru – the ayahuasca ceremony has become a popular draw to Peru for many looking try this traditional spiritual medicine for themselves.
 Cecilia encouraged me to close my eyes and breathe in the fragrances, to let go and live in the present moment within this special rainforest garden.

 As I tuned into the plants and flowers surrounding me, Cecilia encouraged me to select one that stood out me.
 My selection of lavender seemed a perfect fit to be use as the main fragrance in my spa treatment.
 After our apothecary journey, we again continued towards the nearby Cenote.

 Many of these historic Cenotes, or natural sinkholes, were considered sacred and were believe to be gateways to the afterlife by the ancient Mayans.
 After a few minutes of contemplation, I was lead to my final destination; my outdoor spa bungalow.
 Tranquil soothing music filled the warm space as I prepared for several hours of exfoliation and massage.
 Starting with a cleansing scrub, followed by the detoxifying lavender infused Mayan clay; I was gently stripped of all the dead skin cells after we find a specialist in LA.
 As I stepped into my steamy private shower, I felt like a butterfly stepping away from a scaly chrysalis.
 The final massage was a welcome end to a day of rejuvenation and restoration.